Certificate & Diploma Herbal Medicine Courses NZ

 We are delighted to be closely collaborating with world-renowned herbalist and educator, Paul Bergner, for the presentation of our Diploma.
 As well as being active on our faculty and forum, all of Paul’s lectures, personal writings and vast library of classic texts are included in our course and may be listened to, read and revised whenever it suits.

-With great care, we have selected a number of excellent herbals and health-science books to begin a core library for the future medical herbalist.
+With great care, we have selected a number of excellent books to begin a core library for the future medical herbalist.
 We want our students to develop familiarity and understanding of these books, but we are not expecting rote learning or mass memorisation.
 A medical herbalist is a student for life, learning how to learn and knowing the right questions is more important than having all the answers.
-The required texts are available on application to the course.

-Certificate of Herbal Medicine students only need to complete their assignment work in order to pass their course.
+Certificate students only need to complete the comprehensive assignment work in each of the three coursebooks in order to achieve their Certificate of Herbal Medicine

 Students are supported in two key ways

 No two practitioners of natural medicine are ever the same.
-Likewise, it is understood that each student will have their own unique path to becoming a good herbalist.
+Likewise, it is understood that each student will have their own unique path to becoming a good, safe and effective herbalist.